Showing posts with label INDIAN MILITARY VICTORY. Show all posts

 Kashmir, the territory between India and Pakistan, consisted of three distinct areas.
 The Jammu region was predominantly Hindu, the valley predominantly Muslim and Ladakh mostly Buddhist.
 The kingdom was ruled by Maharaja Hari Singh, a Hindu.
 He wanted independence from both India and Pakistan.
 He signed a standstill agreement with Pakistan, but India did not sign the agreement.
 Pakistan sensed that Maharaja Hari Singh could deliver Kashmir to India and went on the offensive on 22 October 1947.
 A careful reading of the history books of that time would give a clear picture of the complex and peculiar political situation Kashmir presented to Delhi.
 Some leaders who are now projected as having strongly wanted Kashmir in India are said to have initially told Lord Mountbatten otherwise.

 With the raiders almost at his doorstep, Maharaja Hari Singh fled Srinagar on the night of 25 October 1947 and reached his palace in Jammu.
 Aware of the territorial losses suffered, he signed the instrument of accession in the afternoon of 26 October 1947.
 A decision was immediately taken to airlift troops to Srinagar.
 The civil and military authorities were busy the entire night of 26 October, getting together the required number of planes, pilots, and supplies to be lifted.
 By the morning of 27 October, they managed to get about 100 planes.
-These were used for airlifting 329 soldiers of the 1 Sikh led by Lieutenant Colonel Ranjit Rai from Willingdon Airfield, Delhi.
+These big and small aircrafts were used for airlifting 329 soldiers of the 1 Sikh led by Lieutenant Colonel Ranjit Rai and the load required for the operation.
+They took off from Willingdon Airfield, Delhi, as and when each one was loaded.
 The authorities were not sure if the airfield at Srinagar had already fallen to the enemy.
 The Colonel was therefore under instructions to circle the airfield and, in case of doubt, not land but return to Jammu.
 By 10:30 in the morning, Delhi received the much-awaited message that the planes had landed safely.

 Meanwhile, Mohammed Ali Jinnah had already moved from Karachi to Lahore, waiting for a triumphant entry into Srinagar on 26 or 27 October, only to learn that Srinagar had been taken by the Indian forces.
 Jinnah immediately instructed Sir Francis Mudie, Governor of West Punjab, to telephone General Gracey, Acting Commander-in-Chief of the Pakistani army, ordering him to move the Army towards Kashmir.
 Sir Francis Mudie obeyed Jinnah, but Gracy did not obey Mudie, telling him that he required the permission of General Auchinleck, the Supreme Commander, in Delhi, who remained in charge of all the British officers on both sides.
 On 28 October, General Auchinleck flew to Lahore and met Jinnah and told him that while India was entitled to send troops to Kashmir, a part of India, Pakistan could not.
 He also told Jinnah that if he sent troops, British nationals in the Pakistan Army would not participate.
 Meanwhile, Indian troops were bloodying the encroachers.